Manizha: Social positions

 In 2017, Manizha began posting unedited photos of herself with the hashtag #TheTraumaOfBeauty and captions discussing her struggles with her body image.
 At her concert on the roof of the Château de Fantomas in Moscow, Manizha took off her stage makeup and invited the public to join this manifesto.
 She distributed wet wipes to those who wanted to.

 Manizha supports various charitable foundations: she performed at the charity festival "Anton is here near" 2017, organised by the foundation helping autistic children; at the closing of the IX World Children's Games of the winners of 2018, organized by the "Give Life" Foundation helping children with cancer; took part in the "Star of Kindness" charity event in support of the "Children butterflies" and others.

 In February 2019, Manizha launched a social campaign against domestic violence.
 As part of this project, she released a free mobile application called Silsila (in Persian - "thread") to help victims of domestic violence.
 The app allows users to quickly call for help in an emergency using the panic button and offers a list of the nearest crisis centers and shelters in which to hide.
 Not all the centers that the team listed had been tested, only some of them can be contacted regardless of gender, nationality and documents.
 In support of the campaign, together with the director Lado Quatania ("HypeProduction"), a video was released for the song "Mama" (Russian and English versions).
 The video raises the problem of domestic violence against women and adolescents, as well as the problems of transformation from a child to an adult.
 The video provides statistics on the scale of the problem of violence in Russia.
 Manizha's team collects their own statistics.
 The project was created without the support of the state, third-party companies or funds.
 Manizha's mother sold her apartment to help pay for the app.

 Manizha also actively supports the LGBT community.
 In 2019, she starred in a video for the Russian online queer magazine "Otkritiye" ("Open") during Pride Month.
 After that, as the singer admits, about 10 thousand people unsubscribed from her Instagram.
 In 2020, she sang her version of Cher's song "Believe" during the Otkritiye's Digital Pride.
 In the autumn of the same year, she performed at the Queerfest in St. Petersburg.

 In October 2020, the United Nations High Commissioner for Refugees (UNHCR) announced Manizha as a Goodwill Ambassador for UNHCR.

-On 9 December 2021, Manizha visited Almaty, Kazakhstan in honor of the 16 Days of Activism Against Gender-Based Violence campaign.
+On 9 December 2021, Manizha visited Almaty, Kazakhstan in honour of the 16 Days of Activism Against Gender-Based Violence campaign.

-On 24 February 2022, Manizha stated her opposition to the 2022 Russian invasion of Ukraine via an Instagram post, referring to her husband and sister-in-law's Ukrainian background.
+On 24 February 2022, Manizha stated her opposition to the Russian invasion of Ukraine via an Instagram post, referring to her husband and sister-in-law's Ukrainian background.
 Her opposition to the war led to her facing a campaign to have her blacklisted, leading to several promoters cancelling her performances after government supporters began posting personal information of concert organizers.